SomeWeekendReading/someweekendreading.github.io/_posts/2022-04-29-too-much-too-little-covid-prepub.md

 So let's unpack for a moment what he's talking about.
-Following [_The Hunting of the Snark_](https://en.wikipedia.org/wiki/The_Hunting_of_the_Snark), this is an agony in 2 fits.
+Following [_The Hunting of the Snark_](https://en.wikipedia.org/wiki/The_Hunting_of_the_Snark), this is "an agony in 2 fits":

 ### Fit the First: Serious COVID-19 Risk as an Excuse to Block Migrants